datascale-ai/data_engineering_book/docs/en/part12/ch40_multi_chart_infographic_reasoning_dataset.md

 ### 40.3.1 Physical Layers of One Compound Infographic

 ![Figure 40-4: Shark-attack compound infographic example](../../images/part12/ch40_where_the_most_shark_attacks_occur_in_the_united_states_1.jpg)

+*Figure 40-4.
+Example of a multi-chart infographic sample from the dataset (Shark Attacks).*

 The example is one integrated science infographic with several subchart regions: